Barbara Romack

+Early life and amateur career

-Romack was born in Sacramento, California.
-She won the North and South Women's Amateur at Pinehurst in 1952, the Canadian Women's Amateur in 1953, and then in 1954, she defeated Mickey Wright in the finals to win the U.S. Women's Amateur.
+In 1932, Romack was born in Sacramento, California.

+In 1952, Romack won the North and South Women's Amateur at Pinehurst, the 1953 Canadian Women's Amateur, and then, in 1954, she defeated Mickey Wright in the finals to win the U.S. Women's Amateur.
 Her playing brought an invitation to the White House and President Dwight Eisenhower became a great friend.

 In 1955, Romack finished second to Jessie Valentine in the British Ladies Amateur played at the Royal Portrush Golf Club in Northern Ireland.
 Her golfing performances earned her the cover of Sports Illustrated on April 16, 1956.
-In May 1957, she married Edward Wayne "Bud" Porter, an associate golf professional at course in her native Sacramento.

 Romack was the runner-up to Anne Quast in the 1958 U.S. Women's Amateur.
-A member of the U.S. Curtis Cup team in 1954, 1956, and 1958, Romack joined the LPGA Tour in 1958.
+She was also a member of the U.S. Curtis Cup team in 1954, 1956, and 1958.

+Professional career

+In 1958, Romack joined the LPGA Tour.
 Her only official tour win was the 1963 Rock City Ladies Open.

 She won on the senior tour and remained involved with the game of golf throughout her life.
 She worked for the USGA as a volunteer.
 At one time she served as vice-president of the LPGA.

+Personal life

+In May 1957, she married Edward Wayne "Bud" Porter, an associate golf professional at course in her native Sacramento, California.

 On February 21, 1968, Romack was on a Delta Air Lines flight when it was hijacked by Lawrence Rhodes.
 After three hours, Romack and the rest of the passengers were released.

-Romack died in October 2016, aged 83.
+In 2016, Romack died, aged 83.